 Innovation is being propelled by the likes of iMET, a £10 million specialist centre in Alconbury, the College of West Anglia, a £7 million vocational training centre, internationally renowned TWI, and the nearby Institute for Manufacturing (IfM) at the University of Cambridge.
 Coupled with three home-grown manufacturing associations and seven national sector networks, manufacturers have a fantastic base from which to develop talent and encourage innovation.

-The new University of Peterborough will also have a significant focus on automation, digitisation and artificial intelligence, supporting cross-sector innovation.
+The new ARU Peterborough university which opened in 2022, also has a significant focus on automation, digitisation and artificial intelligence, supporting cross-sector innovation.

 A green future